 This course is a continuation of MUSI 132 (Aural Skills in Music I) and is divided into two components: Ear Training and Sight Singing.
 Ear Training includes more complex harmonic, rhythmic, and melodic dictation as well as aural identification of inverted triads, harmonic intervals up to and including an octave, and seventh chords in root position.
 Sight Singing uncludes singing melodies that contain more difficult skips and modulations to closely related keys, tapping or reciting more complex rhythmic exercises, and singing ascending and descending intervals up to and including an octave.
 1 hour.
 Meets two days per week.
 Prerequisite: MUSI 132.
-Concurrent enrollment in MUSI 131 (Music Analysis II) is strongly recommended.
+Concurrent enrollment in MUSI 131 (Music Analysis II) is required unless MUSI 131 has already been successfully completed.

-MUSI 230 - Music Analysis III
+MUSI 230 - Music Analysis III 2 hours

-Study of musical styles and structure through analysis and partwritng.
+Study of musical styles and structure through analysis and partwriting.
 The course will emphasize concert repertoire of the 18th and 19th centuries, particularly repertoire featuring chromatic harmonic constructs, and/or exemplifying large-scale or polyphonic musical forms.
 Meets three days per week.
 Prerequisite: MUSI 131.
-Concurrent enrollment in MUSI 232 (Aural Skills in Music III) is strongly recommended.
+Concurrent enrollment in MUSI 232 (Aural Skills in Music III) is required.